QBasy/SDP_Final_Project/README.md

 ---
 # Main

+*Project Overview:*

+ **1) Our project is a representative of RPG game with 3 in-game classes, amount of which can be extended in the future.
+Characters can have armor and weapons.
+      Attacks can deal two types of damage: physical and magic.**

+ **2) Idea behind the project is to try to implement studied material into things we like – games.
+Gaining some experience in this field wouldn’t be a bad thing
+      for us.**

+ **3) The purpose of our project is to create an engaging RPG game that not only can be entertaiable, but also would serve as a practical application of the
+      theoretical knowledge we've acquired during studying.
+We aim to develop a project that showcases our skills in game design, programming, and creative           thinking.**

+ **4) Game Mechanics Implementation:**

+**One of our primary objectives is to successfully implement various game mechanics, including character classes, armor, weapons, and a dual-damage system (physical and magic).**

+**Learning and Skill Development:**

+**Beyond the immediate goal of creating a game, we see this project as an opportunity for personal and professional growth.
+We aim to enhance our skills in teamwork, problem-solving, and game development, ultimately contributing to our overall academic development.**

 ## main(String[] args)
 ``` The main function ```
 ``` It contains basic simple logic for the game ```